Welcome

 Dave Jenkin, Steve Bayfield

-I am now working with the amazing blues guitarist Dave Jenkin, who has rekindled my passion for playing live music in small and intimate venues.
-I'm developing the technique of playing fretless bass guitar and bass drum together.
-Bluesy slide guitar, harmonica, bass, drum and vocals on a variety of tunes from pop and blues standards to jazz and rock classics.
+From August 2009 until July 2011 I was gigging in a duo with the jazz and blues guitarist Dave Jenkin, which rekindled my passion for performing live music in small venues, playing fretless bass guitar and bass drum together.
+With the addition of bluesy slide guitar, harmonica and vocals, we covered a variety of tunes, from pop and blues standards to jazz and rock classics.
+We continued playing the Open Mic Nights at The Star Inn, St Just on Thursdays, until October 2013.

-Dave and I also play occasional dates with St Just legend John Turner – on main vocals and electronic drums.
-We play a variety of '60s music by The Stones, Spencer Davis, The Kinks, and some classic rock n' roll tunes.
-This line up is called Long In The Tooth.
+Dave and I also played occasional dates with St Just legend John Turner on main vocals and electronic drums.
+We performed a variety of '60s music by The Stones, Spencer Davis, The Kinks, and some classic rock n' roll tunes.
+This line up was called Long In The Tooth.

 Hardtime Millionaires on Myspace.